On this page

-The Centre for Entrepreneurship and Business Incubation (CEBI) at the University of Malta offers a Master programme in ‘Knowledge-based Entrepreneurship’ which is an intensive training programme (ITP) for graduates.
+The Centre for Entrepreneurship and Business Incubation (CEBI) at the University of Malta offers a Master's programme in ‘Knowledge-based Entrepreneurship’ which is an intensive training programme (ITP) for graduates.
 It is taught in four week-long bursts over two semesters, using traditional teaching methods such as lectures and seminars.
-The programme consists of seven study-units, and mentored feasibility and business planning projects.
+The programme consists of seven study units, and mentored feasibility and business planning projects.

 The Ministry for the Economy, Investment and Small Business together with the Ministry for Education and Employment offer the Entrepreneurship Through Education Scheme, which provides funds of up to €5,000 to schools and colleges wishing to implement projects related to entrepreneurship education, such as training programmes for teachers and school-based mini-enterprises.